-Have their boots and coats ready, too!
+Have THEIR boots and coat ready!
 Some dogs would prefer to bundle up to go outside.
-If this makes your dog more comfortable and more inclined to go outside, it really is best for you to take the time to do this.
+If this makes your dog more comfortable and more inclined to go outside, please take the time to do this.

 3. Shovel a Path

-It sure can be daunting for us to look at the snow piling up outside, but can you imagine if you are only a couple of inches off the ground?
-Making a path will not only help keep your dog’s paws dry and less cold, but will encourage them to go outside.
+It can be daunting for us to look at the snow piling up outside, but can you imagine if you were only a couple inches off the ground?
+Making a path will not only help keep your dog’s paws dry and less cold but will encourage them to go outside.

 4. Avoid Punishment

 Do not punish your dog for accidents in the house.
 This will only teach them that you can be scary and unpredictable.
-Most dogs that are punished for accidents in the house will still do it, but they will do it where you are less likely to find it.
-Remember, punishment doesn’t work in teaching your dogs what they are supposed to do.
+Most dog’s that are punished for accidents in the house will still do it, but they will do it where you are less likely to find it.
+Punishment also does not teach your dogs what they are supposed to do.

 5. Clean Up Accidents

-Accidents happen.
-Be sure to clean up any ’woopsies’ with an enzymatic cleaner.
+Ensure you clean up any accidents with an enzymatic cleaner.
 This will help discourage your dog from urinating or defecating in the same spot again.